 The Air Quality Index is one of the most important tools for reducing exposure to air pollution.
 This index reports daily air quality and what associated health effects might be a concern.
 You can obtain posters and handouts of the color codes from the NC Division of Air Quality.
 You and your patients can get the forecast air quality for today and tomorrow sent to your email each day, and you can check it through apps online and on your phone.

-In partnership with Moms Clean Air Force and Mothers & Others for Clean Air, MAHA has developed trainings on working with the media and with state legislators.
+In partnership with Moms Clean Air Force and Mothers & Others for Clean Air, Clean Air Carolina developed trainings on working with the media and with state legislators.

 - How Does Government Work?